 From 2008 to 2019, Reetz was a patent attorney at Hogan Lovells in Düsseldorf, finally working as counsel.
 Reetz has particular expertise in litigating in mobile telecommunication processes.

-Wildanger collaborated with German patent attorney firm Maikowski and Ninneman in the case against Tinder.
+Wildanger collaborated with German patent attorney firm Maikowski and Ninnemann in the case against Tinder.
 Reetz worked with patent attorney Felix Gross, a partner at the firm’s Berlin office.

 Thomas Gniadek, partner at the Munich office of Noerr, is a new addition to the proceedings.
 Following the discrepancy between Arthur Cox and Tinder, at the end of May 2019 Gniadek won the pitch to act as general counsel for the US and Irish entities.